 Each human being is an instrument of consciousness.
 Imagine a grand puzzle representing all of humanity.
 You, as an individual, represent a 'piece' within that puzzle.
 All of the beliefs, attitudes, and experiences that you choose to embody; contribute to the greater 'picture' of the matrix that is collective consciousness.

 Now, imagine further, if you will, that this is not a static puzzle.
 It is, in fact, a multidimensional masterpiece, which transforms constantly—in tune with the consciousness of each individual puzzle piece—in every moment.
 It transforms like an iridescent kaleidoscope of infinite realities, interconnecting to create a bigger picture, while also containing an infinite number of individual constructs of reality; each unique and sovereign within their own right.

 Similar to the concept of the butterfly effect, every single choice you make as an individual, has an impact on all of humanity.
-Each choice vibrates like a note—each action sings like a piece of music—contributing to the entire composition that is mass consciousness.
+Each choice vibrates like a note—each action sings like a piece of music—contributing to the entire composition.

 Now, let's travel deeper into this magical hologram representing our collective consciousness...
 As you dive deeper into the details of your own puzzle piece; notice the layers, which make up your own consciousness.
 Feel into the attitudes and beliefs that you have about yourself and others, the memories that you carry, and the life you have as it is now.
 As you do this—sifting carefully through all the layers of you—you may begin to realise that you are not merely a single puzzle piece...

 You are also your own master puzzle and each and every detail about you represents a puzzle piece within you.